 Gourmet breakfast, in-room Nespresso machines, sunset canapes on the rooftop, wi-fi and parking are all part of the service.

-From the moment the glass doors of the beautifully restored Art Deco elevator close and you ascend to your room at The New Inchcolm, a feeling of calm washes over you.
+Manhattan meets Brisbane; that’s the best way to describe Ovolo Inchcolm.
+From the moment the glass doors of the beautifully restored Art Deco elevator close and you ascend to your room at Ovolo Inchcolm, a feeling of calm washes over you.

 The luxe decor, considered book selection surrounding the enormous flat-screen, and quirky touches like a stacked teapot and saucer lamp stand, all make this hotel feel anything but chain-brand.

-While style is clearly the number-one priority, it’s these extra thoughtful additions that give The Inchcolm a more relaxed vibe.
+While style is clearly the number-one priority, it’s these extra thoughtful additions that give Ovolo Inchcolm a more relaxed vibe.